Live Shopping HELLO App

 How I Led

-- Weekly critique cadence and quality gates
+- Ran weekly critique cadence and quality gates across surfaces

-- Instrumentation around adoption, engagement, and retention
+- Defined and tracked instrumentation: adoption, engagement, retention signals

 Key Decisions